 My favourite scenes are the following.
 Debby answering the phonecall from Lagana for Vince.
 Bannion and Katie sharing a steak, a drink and a cigarette.
 Debby going to Bannion after she has been injured.
 The carbomb sequence.
 The “sisters under the mink” sequence.
 Bannion speaking to the old woman through the fence.
 The finale in the penthouse.
 Bannion’s Lt speaking to him after Katie’s funeral.

-A taut film that packs quite a bit into just 89 minutes.
+This is ataut film which packs quite a bit into just 89 minutes.
 There is not one wasted second in this.
-There are also scenes where you don’t find yourselves wondering why two characters are suddenly together, as they will say a few words that explain all (we don’t need to see them come together to do what they are about to when we catch up to them.)
+There are also scenes where you don’t find yourselves wondering why two characters are suddenly together, as they will say a few words that explain all (we don’t need to see them come together to do what they are about to when we catch up to them).

 Be sure to see this one on Blu-Ray to see it looking its best.
-This format also has some great extras for you to enjoy.
+This format also has some great extras for you to enjoy too.

 Any other fans of this film?
 Please leave your comments below.